Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 The high-level steps in this tutorial are as follows:
 1. Create a skill using the 'HelloWorld' skill boilerplate.
 3. Host your skill on IBM Cloud for you and others to use.
-2. Register the skill with your Watson Assistant Solutions instance.
+2. Register the skill with your Watson Assistant Solutions tenant.

 ---
 ### Before you begin
-1. Get access to your Watson Assistant instance on IBM Cloud.
-For instructions, see [Access your Watson Assistance  instance]({{site.baseurl}}/get-started/get-api-key/).
+1. Get access to your Watson Assistant tenant on IBM Cloud.
+For instructions, see [Access your Watson Assistance  tenant]({{site.baseurl}}/get-started/get-api-key/).
 2. Install [Git](https://git-scm.com/downloads).
 3. Install [NodeJS](https://nodejs.org/dist/).
 4. Register for an [IBM Cloud account](https://www.ibm.com/account/us-en/signup/register.html).